Randolph County, Indiana: History

 Given its settlement history, with many migrants from the northern tier, Randolph County was politically dominated by the Republican Party into the early twentieth century.
 Between 1858 and 1931, the county produced two Governors, one Congressman, one U. S. Senator, three Indiana Secretaries of State, and one State Superintendent of Public Instruction.
 The county's population growth slowed after 1880.
-Later in the 20th century, with industrialization and demographic changes, many of its residents aligned with the Democratic Party.

 Randolph County answered the problem of rural decline in the early twentieth century by embracing much of the "Country Life Movement."
 The county consolidated its rural schools.
 This was done under the leadership of Lee L. Driver, a county native who became the nation's leading expert on rural school consolidation.
 Randolph County became the exemplar of the movement, and was the subject of many publications and visits from officials from as far away as Canada and China.

 In the early 21st century, residents in Winchester, Union City, and Farmland have sought to revitalize Randolph County through a renewed focus on historic preservation, heritage tourism, and the arts.
 The county is included in the Ohio River National Freedom Corridor, as many refugees from slavery sought escape via crossing the Ohio River and using aid of residents at stops along the Underground Railroad, sometimes traveling further north and into Canada.
 In 2016 a state historical marker was installed at the site of the Union Literary Institute, to recognize its contributions to black and interracial education, and the cause of freedom.